The Cost of Dental Marketing

 See if you can relate to the following.
 You spend thousands of dollars a month on marketing.
 Marketing Company A sends you reports each month showing great success with online analytics and phone calls but you’re still not seeing as many new patients as you would expect.

-You switch to Marketing Company B who talks about all the mistakes Company A made but after a few months, the lack of results are the same.
+You switch to Marketing Company B who talks about all the mistakes Company A made but after a few months, the lack of results is the same.

 So what gives?
 Marketing is an art and a science.
 It’s great that a marketing company can place ads for you, work on SEO and deliver some great analytics.
 That’s the science.
 What about the art?
 Do you actually have a campaign in place or is it random ads with different messaging running over numerous platforms without consistency?
 This might be your issue, but you need to understand why.